Our Programs

 One Semester Programs

-RIFS has recently added the option for students to sign up for either of the two semesters of the one-year program, joining the one-year students in classes and on productions.
+Students may sign up for either of the two semesters of the one-year program, joining the one-year students in classes and on productions.

-SPRING SEMESTER – Next program January 6, 2025 – May 31, 2025
+SPRING SEMESTER January 5, 2026 – May 31, 2026

 The Spring semester is open only to students with demonstrable previous experience in filmmaking.